panoply/vscode-liquid/readme.md

 # Formatting

 Formatting can be enabled/disabled via the command palette and will respect `editor.formatOnSave`.
 When Liquid formatting is **enabled** the extension will format Liquid and all suffixed `*.liquid` files with a language supported by [Prettify](https://github.com/panoply/prettify).
 You can **disable** beautification by clicking the 💧 emoji icon in the status bar or exclude directories/files from handling using the `format.ignore` setting.

-You can define formatting options in a `.liquidrc` file, a package.json `prettify` field or alternatively you can use the workspace setting options.
+Formatting options can be defined in a `.liquidrc` file, package.json `prettify` field or alternatively you can use the workspace setting options.

 ### Prettify 🎀

 [Prettify](https://github.com/panoply/prettify) is used to facilitate formatting capabilities by the extension.
 Prettify is built atop of the late but powerful Sparser lexing algorithm and has since been adapted for refined usage with Liquid and this extension.
 Prettify exposes a granular set of rules and supports Liquid beautification in various markup, script and style languages.

 I actively maintain Prettify and it is currently in a **pre-release** (beta) stage.
-The ambition is to eventually have the tool become a competitive alternative to Prettier and eliminate the imposed "opinionated" conventions.
-Prettify was introduced in version **3.0.0** replacing [PrettyDiff](https://github.com/prettydiff/prettydiff) as the core formatter of this extension.
+The ambition is to eventually have the tool become a competitive alternative to Prettier and disrupt "opinionated" conventions.
+Prettify was introduced in version **3.0.0** replacing [PrettyDiff](https://github.com/prettydiff/prettydiff) as the core formatter for this extension.
 Though Prettify has yet to ship an official release candidate it is stable enough for usage and its adaption fixes previous version defects.

 - [Repository](https://github.com/panoply/prettify)
 - [Playground](https://liquify.dev/prettify)

+_Prettify, once stable enough for the big time will be made available for usage in a separate extension_

 ### Setting Default Formatter

-In some situations you have another extension handling formatting and you will need to explicitly define the language `defaultFormatter` in your vscode workspace/user settings.
+In some situations you may have another extension handling formatting and you will need to explicitly define an in~language `editor.defaultFormatter` within your vscode workspace/user settings.
+VSCode will typically inform you about this but if for any reason you are unable to get formatting to work, try setting the in~language default formatter.

 _Be sure to define only the languages you wish to have formatted by the extension.
 If you don't want Prettify to handle formatting then set the option `liquid.format.enable` to `false`._